turingschool/front-end-curriculum/lessons/intro-to-git-and-github.md

 * create a new remote on Github
 * push a local repository to Github from the command line

-Read more about the workflow we use with GitHub [here](https://guides.github.com/introduction/flow/).
+Read more about the workflow we use with GitHub [here on the GitHub Guides](https://guides.github.com/introduction/flow/).

 #### Getting Set Up